Sore Throat Remedies: 16 Natural Gargles

 Sore throat remedy: Raspberry tea

 Raspberry tea is an old home remedy believed to treat everything from the flu to open wounds.
-One recipe calls for pouring 1 cup of boiling water over 2 teaspoons of dried tea leaves.
-Steep for 10 minutes, then strain and let cool a bit.
+One recipe calls for pouring one cup of boiling water over two teaspoons of dried tea leaves.
+Steep for ten minutes, then strain and let cool a bit.
 Gargle while warm.
-(These are the 10 best teas for every mood!)
+Now, find out 21 natural cold remedies that really work.